What is Data Classification?

 Restricted data is that which, if compromised or accessed without authorization, could lead to criminal charges and massive legal fines or cause irreparable damage to the company.
 Examples of restricted data might include proprietary information or research and data protected by state and federal regulations.

-What Is the Data Classification Process?
+What is the Data Classification process?

 When done manually, data classification can be a tedious and complex process.
 Manual classification processes are vulnerable to human subjectivity compared to trained algorithms that a classification tool would rely on.
 However, humans should still be part of the process.
 While automation does streamline the overall process, you will still need processes and procedures in place that outline the roles and responsibilities of employees in your organization in regard to data classification.